 According to the Guttmacher Institute, a reproductive rights research organization that keeps national statistics regarding abortion and reproductive health care, 75 percent of women seeking abortions are either at or below the poverty line, meaning that most women seeking abortions may face some sort of financial or logistical barrier.
 Abortions typically cost between $500 and $800, according to the Guttmacher institute.

-Economic insecurity is one of the biggest obstacles to abortion access, said Nina Haddad who is on the board of the National Network of Abortion Funds (NNAF) and a member of its two chapters in Massachusetts, the Eastern Massachusetts Abortion Fund, and the Abortion Fund of Western Massachusetts.
+Economic insecurity is one of the biggest obstacles to abortion access, said *Nina Haddad who is a staff member at National Network of Abortion Funds (NNAF) and is a board member of the Eastern Massachusetts Abortion Fund.
 The NNAF provides monetary and logstical support to those seeking abortions.

-Haddad estimated that two-thirds of the time an insurance company in Massachusetts will cover the full cost of an abortion.
-Economically insecure people are much more likely to be uninsured or to have the cheaper insurance programs, which are less likely to cover the abortion cost.
+Insurance companies in Massachusetts don’t always cover the full cost of an abortion.
+Economically insecure people are much more likely to be uninsured or to have less expensive and less extensive insurance programs, which are also less likely to cover the abortion cost.